Elijah-Bouwman-C/ergo_cv_software/Documentation/README.md

 # NIOSH Software
 - This package can be used in addition to the REBA, but note that it only focuses on the lower back
 # Reference Papers and Resources
-- I highly recommend reading through these papers in order to understand the limitations of the software package
 | Limb   | Neck Angle        | Shoulder Angle |
 |--------|--------------|----------|
 | Limb 1 | left ear     | hip      |